M.S., Structural Geology, Colorado State University, Fort Collins, Colorado, 2002

 Principles of Geostatistics (2002)

-Ms. Mandy Tulich is a geologist with 18 years of experience providing litigation support and technical analyses for environmental remediation, contaminant fate and transport, and site characterization in the environmental consulting industry.
-She is skilled at creating 3-dimensional geologic and site conceptual models, which contribute to successful site characterization, development of highly refined hydrologic models, and remedial planning and design.
-Ms. Tulich has a strong understanding of complex structural environments, spatial data analysis, forensic geochemical analysis, and contaminant fate and transport.
-She is well versed in oil field geology and has previous experience in development geology, logging, and well construction.
-Ms. Tulich’s recent work has involved optimizing remedial systems at underperforming remediation sites; assessing fate and transport of organic compounds, including chlorinated solvents and per- and polyfluoroalkyl substances (PFAS); and directing multiple phases of fieldwork to enhance site understanding and performance of remedial systems.
+Ms. Mandy Tulich is a geologist with 20 years of experience providing technical analyses, project management, and litigation support for site investigation, environmental remediation, contaminant fate and transport, and site characterization work in the environmental consulting industry.
+She is skilled at 3-dimensional geologic and conceptual site modeling (which contributes to successful site characterization), the development of highly refined hydrologic models, and remedial planning and design.
+Ms. Tulich also has a strong understanding of complex structural environments, spatial data analysis, and forensic geochemical analysis.
+Her recent work has involved optimizing remedial systems; assessing the fate and transport of organic compounds, including chlorinated solvents and PFAS in complex hydrogeologic systems; and directing multiple phases of fieldwork to enhance site understanding and the performance of remedial systems.
+Ms. Tulich served as a regional director, organizing and promoting business development within the Rocky Mountain region.
+She currently serves as technical director for the Hydrology, Geosciences, and Chemistry practice area.

 Integral Presents on Bioremediation, PFAS, Vapor Intrusion, and 3D Modeling at AEHS Conference